-Following board changes in March 2018, and at the date of this report, the Board comprises three directors: the Executive Chairman and two independent non-executive directors.
-This will continue until a suitable replacement for the Managing Director is recruited.
-Details of the current directors of the Company and the period for which each director has held office, are set out in the Directors' Report in the Company's latest Annual Report.
+Following board changes in March 2018 and the appointment of two new directors at the 28th May 2018 AGM, the Board comprises of three directors: The Executive Chairman (acting as Managing Director) and two independent non-executive directors.
+This will continue until a suitable replacement for the Managing Director is recruited subject to the size and operational scale of the Company.
+Details of the current directors of the Company, and the period for which each director has held office, are set out in the Directors' Report in the Company's latest Annual Report.